DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 3. Retrieve the Keycloak Server URL

-    In Menu **Configure**/**Realm settings**, in the **General** tab, click on **OpenID Endpoint Configuration** link Take a note of the issuer URL.
+    In Menu **Configure**/**Realm settings**, in the **General** tab, click the **OpenID Endpoint Configuration** link.
+    Take note of the issuer URL.
     It will be referenced as ``KEYCLOAK_SERVER_URL`` in the next steps.

 4. Check the configuration

      Download the [keycloak-odm-script.zip](keycloak-odm-script.zip) file to your machine and unzip it in your working directory.
-     This .zip file contains scripts and template to verify and setup ODM.
+     This .zip file contains scripts and templates to verify and set up ODM.

-    7.1 Verify the Client Credential Token
+    7.1 Verify the Client Credentials Token

-     You can request an access token using the Client-Credentials flow to verify the token's format.
+     You can request an access token using the Client-Credentials flow to verify the format of the token.
      This token is used for the deployment between Decision Cennter and the Decision Server Console:

     ```shell